Distributionally robust risk evaluation with a causality constraint and structural information: Acknowledgment

 \section{Acknowledgment}

 The author expresses gratitude to the anonymous referees and editors for their valuable comments and suggestions that have greatly improved this manuscript.
 Additionally, the author thanks seminar participants at Nanyang Technological University, University of Michigan, The Hong Kong University of Science and Technology (Guangzhou), and The Chinese University of Hong Kong (Shenzhen) for their helpful comments during presentations of this work.
+This work was partially conducted when the author was a postdoctoral researcher in the Department of Mathematics at the University of Michigan.
+He expresses gratitude to the University of Michigan for providing support and an atmosphere conducive to this work.